 Rich originates from Massachusetts and has two sons Jared and Joseph.

 Melissa Brett, Vice-President – Melissa, a native of Northampton, MA, moved to Simsbury in the late 1980s when she got married to life-long resident, John Brett.
 Melissa worked up to becoming a team manager at CIGNA in the 1990s and then systems manager for Maximus before the birth of their second child.
-Then in 2004 they purchased Welden Hardware where John had been working at for over 15 years.
-Together, along with their 2 children and their dog, Gracie, you will find John & Melissa running their store.
+Then in 2004 they purchased Welden Hardware where John had been working since the late 1980s.
+Together, along with their 2 children and their dog, Jasper, you will find John & Melissa running their store.
 Melissa has been a board member since 2006, and in 2010 was awarded CT Board Member of the Year.
 The Brett family are active members of their church, where they both serve on the leadership team, and Melissa is the worship team leader.
 John & Melissa believe that being a small business owner means being a part of that’s town’s economic development, and must be involved in community growth, economic development and sustainability.

 Steven Antonio – Steven has been a lifelong resident of Simsbury and graduated Simsbury High School in 1981.
 He continued his education at Bryant College receiving his Bachelor’s Degree in Restaurant and Hospitality Management.
 After graduation Steven returned to Simsbury to assist his parents in the operation of Antonio’s Restaurant which they had opened in Simsbury in 1964.
 Steven expanded the business in 1993 to include Hoops N’ Hops Sports Bar and also took over full operations of the family eatery.
 Steven eventually married his high school sweetheart Lisa Pagani and they share 3 children now in the Simsbury School System.
 Steven is passionate in his love of Simsbury and is proud to be included as a board member of the Simsbury Main Street Partnership.